dentarg/auth0-blog/_includes/asides/android.markdown

 After authentication, the browser redirects the user to our application with the authentication result.
 The SDK captures the result and parses it.

-> We do not need to declare a specific `intent-filter` for our activity, because we have defined the manifest placeholders with we Auth0 Domain and Scheme values.
+> We do not need to declare a specific `intent-filter` for our activity because we have defined the manifest placeholders with we Auth0 Domain and Scheme values.

 The `AndroidManifest.xml` file should look like this: